 By being proactive, you can gain more access to opportunities, whether they work out or not, you’re still making a step in the right direction.

-#5.
-Be Prepared for Sacrifice
+5. How to be Prepared for Sacrifice

 If your opponent takes one of your pieces, sometimes you just have to be prepared to accept it as a loss.
 It’s unlikely that every move you make throughout the game is going to be a win.
 So it’s important that when you do take a loss, you don’t let it affect the rest of your game.